kaisenlinux/manpages-dev/packages/nc.md

      By doing this, you create a fifo at /tmp/f and make nc listen at port 1234 of address 127.0.0.1 on ‘server’ side, when a ‘client’ establishes a connection successfully to that port, /bin/sh gets executed on ‘server’ side and the shell prompt is given to ‘client’ side.

      When connection is terminated, nc quits as well.
 Use -k if you want it keep listening, but if the command quits this option won't restart it or keep nc running.
-Also don't forget to re‐ move the file descriptor once you don't need it anymore:
+Also don't forget to remove the file descriptor once you don't need it anymore:

            $ rm -f /tmp/f

 DATA TRANSFER
      The example in the previous section can be expanded to build a basic data transfer model.
 Any information input into one end of the connection will be output to the other end, and input and output can be easily captured in order to emulate file transfer.

      Start by using nc to listen on a specific port, with output captured into a file: